Muzaffar-Ahmad10/Final-ECommerce/README.md

 #### Newsletter

-- Promote special offers, sales, or upcoming events.
-- Highlight new products or services to drive sales and engagement.
-- save emails
+- Newsletter subscriptions help to maintain personal relationships with customers.
+- This allow us to communicate directly with our customers, keeping them informed about updates and promotions.

 ## Lighthouse:
 - Performance, best practices and SEO was tested using Lighthouse.